-If you have followed my work at all in the last few months, you already know I am obsessed with these products.
+If you follow my work, you already know I am obsessed with these products.
 If you are used to working with tiny brushes or paint markers on canvas to get crisp fine lines, but get tired of uneven applications and paint running out too quickly then this is the solution for you!

 Fine Line Bottle Options:

-This option is my ultimate favorite fine lining bottle.
+This option is my ultimate favorite fine lining bottle and is the one I use most often on Instagram.
 The new slim design is easier to handle, and the plastic is softer and easier to squeeze.
-I prefer the 20 gauge bottles.
+I prefer the 20 gauge bottles (blue-tipped).

 Precision Fineline Applicators (1.25 oz bottle)

-I use the 20 gauge bottles.
+This is the product I first fell in love with.
+Again, I use the 20 gauge bottles.
 The tip is a little bit smaller, so I am able to get thinner lines with the right control.
-I absolutely love these bottles and use them almost daily.

 30ml Needle Tip Quilling Glue Bottles